PostHog/posthog.com/contents/blog/new-pricing.md

 ## How much cheaper are the new base events?

 At lower volumes, our new event pricing is 80% cheaper than before.
+This makes us better value than any popular (>$10M in revenue) product analytics tool.

 In real terms this means:

 1. Someone sending us 10 million events a month would **save $9,060 a year** if they disabled person profiles for all events.